derik-dot-net/Signed-Distance-Framework/README.md

    - Currently updates the entire batch array anytime any shape is updated.
    - Also need to add more functions to shape struct to be able to change more.
    - Currently can only change color lol.
-   - Shapes need to be more than an array, they need to rebuild themselves when updated.
+   - Shapes need to be more than an array, they need to rebuild themselves from variables when updated.
    - ^ We know this cause rewriting the color has issues if the color flag matches another value in the shapes data.
    - Also all shapes are the same shape struct, I'd prefer to keep it that way, rather than having a unique struct for all of them.
 2. Quaternion Rotation